Oxford Instruments, a leading provider of advanced plasma processing solutions,…

 Al2O3 deposited by FlexAL ALD - Courtesy by Eindhoven University of Technology

-In addition to the benefits of thermal ALD, PEALD allows for a wider choice of precursor chemistry with enhanced film quality:
+In addition to the benefits of thermal ALD, plasma enhanced (PEALD) allows for a wider choice of precursor chemistry with enhanced film quality:

-A wide variety of materials is possible with Atomic Layer Deposition and a wide range of processes can be guaranteed and set up by our process engineers.
+A wide variety of materials is possible with ALD and a wide range of processes can be guaranteed and set up by our process engineers.
 For novel processes, our extensive process knowledge and vast network allow us to provide starting point recipes that should be good starting blocks to go quickly towards a robust process.

-Often plasma-based processes are available utilizing our plasma knowledge and handling of MFC controlled gas mixtures including toxic gases.
+Often plasma-based processes are available utilising our plasma knowledge and handling of mass flow controller (MFC) gas mixtures including toxic gases.

 Metals |